fromjasonstuff/fromjason-eleventy/content/posts/How do we stop Meta in 2024 We fix the information loop.md

 A natural information loop is perhaps less prevalent on platforms like Threads and Twitter, where algorithms influence behavior and taint motivations.
 Modern algorithms are why grindset accounts and the worst hot-takes reign supreme on Threads.
 The incentive is not to inform but to provide content the algorithm “likes.”

 When bad faith actors manipulate information channels and co-opt the communication roles, their actions create a fracture in the information loop.
 Community members then experience a decreased ability to separate sincere sentiment from synthetic chatter.
-Without a consensus, peoples’ ability to organize against bad-faith actors isis stifled.
+Without a consensus, peoples’ ability to organize against bad-faith actors is stifled.

 Within typical corporate social media platforms, algorithms automate the information channel manipulation.
 Bad actors only need to learn what the algorithm favors through trial and error.